-- 1. All items of the certificate policy and certification practice statement can be amended by communicating the main upcoming changes 30 days before their entry into force. - 2.
-Items that Population Register Centre does not deem to have significant effect on certificate holders and trusting parties may be amended with communication 14 days in advance.
+After 1 January 2017, all items of the certificate policy and certification practice statement can be amended by communicating the main upcoming changes 30 days before their entry into force.

+Further, after 1 January 2017, items that Population Register Centre does not deem to have significant effect on certificate holders and trusting parties may be amended with communication 14 days in advance.

-11.2 Exceptions to signature certificate policies that apply to signature certificates granted to parties other than the general public
+10.2 Exceptions to certificate policies that apply to signature certificates granted to parties other than the general public

-Population Register Centre's organisation certificates include a signature certificate and a means of strong electronic identification.
-Thus, this section is not applied with respect to the provision of this organisation certificate.
+Population Register Centre's citizen certificates include a signature certificate and a means of strong electronic identification.
+Thus, this section is not applied with respect to the provision of this citizen certificate.

-11.3 Additional requirements
+10.3 Additional requirements